ennett50/__docs__/README.md

 # Test Doc-project
-Use in project: NodeJS, MongoDB with Mongoose, Bootstrap
+Use in project: NodeJS, MongoDB with Mongoose, Bootstrap and others